 However, Christ's friendship does not end at Calvary.
 Jesus not only died for us, but He has given us new life (2 Corinthians 5:17) and has risen from the dead so that we, too, might be resurrected and receive a glorified body like His on the day He returns (2 Thessalonians 1:10; Philippians 3:20–21).
 He has sent us the Holy Spirit to be our guide, teacher, comforter, advocate, aid, strength, and empowerment (John 14:26; 16:7–15).
 He has given us His Word through which the Spirit illumines our hearts and minds to the truth of God and His very precious promises to us (Hebrews 4:12).
 Even now, Jesus intercedes with the Father on our behalf, if we are indeed His friends (Romans 8:34).
 He has gone to prepare a place for His friends to live with Him eternally (John 14:2–3).

 Who would not want a friend like Jesus?
 However, not all are His friends, but only those who do as He commands (John 15:14).
 First John 3:19–24 says, "By this we shall know that we are of the truth and reassure our heart before him; for whenever our heart condemns us, God is greater than our heart, and he knows everything.
 Beloved, if our heart does not condemn us, we have confidence before God; and whatever we ask we receive from him, because we keep his commandments and do what pleases him.
 And this is his commandment, that we believe in the name of his Son Jesus Christ and love one another, just as he has commanded us.
 Whoever keeps his commandments abides in God, and God in him.
 And by this we know that he abides in us, by the Spirit whom he has given us."
-Jesus is not only our friend, but our elder brother, Lord and God (Romans 8:29; John 20:28).
-Only those who forsake the self-righteousness of the Pharisees and trust in the righteousness of Christ and believe in Him can call Him friend (Romans 3:22).
+When we put our faith in Jesus, He is not only our friend, but our elder brother, Lord and God (Romans 8:29; John 20:28).